Mike4driver/TakeHomeTestDjangoProject/README.md

 # TestDjangoProject

-This is a project made to the specifications of a company's take home assessment.
-It is using Django rest framework for the api and pytest for the testing portion and is using postgres for the database
+This is using Django rest framework for the api and pytest for the testing portion and is using postgres for the database

 To start the project make sure you have docker-compose installed then run:
 `docker-compose up`